Hindustani orthography: Persian script

 The Urdu alphabet is based on the Persian, which is an Arabic alphabet.
 Urdu is written from right to left, and most letters link together.
 This leads to variations in the form of a letter depending on its position in a word.
 Most vowels are omitted in generic texts, although they may be written for disambiguation or for pedagogical purposes.
 Urdu is primarily written in a calligraphic style of the script called Nasta'liq.

-The Latin Alphabet
+Latin script

-The Latin alphabet has been used to write Hindustani for technological or internationalization reasons.
+The Latin script has been used to write Hindustani for technological or internationalization reasons.
 Roman Hindi and Roman Urdu uses the basic Latin alphabet.
 It is most commonly used by young native speakers for technological applications, such as chat, emails and SMS.

 ITRANS, ISCII, IAST (and the near-identical ISO 15919), and Harvard-Kyoto romanization schemes have been employed primarily for usage by non-native speakers who are more familiar with the Latin alphabet.